Orange and chocolate come together to make something super special

 Sean Askinosie revitalizes a classic pairing.

-Now the combination of orange and chocolate is everywhere in some form.
-But they’re on my mind because of a very special iteration of this combination—the latest, and loveliest, of my good friend Shawn Askinosie’s incredible chocolate bars.
-The bar begins with the carefully crafted Trinitario cacao that Shawn brings from grower Peter Cruz in the Philippines.
-Thanks to Shawn’s good work, Peter became the first Filipino farmer to export cacao since the country’s land reform in the mid-1970s.
-The cacao is conched and blended with Turbinado sugar and cocoa butter (made by the folks at Askinosie from the same beans) and then a nice bit of orange pulp, and orange peel.
+But that was then, and this is now.
+Orange and chocolate in some form are everywhere.
+They’re on my mind, though, because of this very special iteration of the combination in my good friend Shawn Askinosie’s incredible chocolate bar.
+The bar begins with the relatively rare (it accounts for less than 10% of the world’s chocolate) and very carefully crafted Trinitario cacao that Shawn brings from the Philippines.
+It’s a 58% dark chocolate—very smooth and gentle—that comes from grower Peter Cruz.
+Thanks to Shawn’s good work, Cruz became the first Filipino farmer to export cacao since the country’s land reform in the mid-1970s.
+Shawn shares that “Peter is known nationally as an expert in organic and regenerative cocoa farming,” and his skill comes through in the quality of the cacao.
+The beans are conched and blended with turbinado sugar and cocoa butter (made by the folks at Askinosie from the same beans), and then a nice bit of orange pulp and orange peel.
 The finished flavor is something special.
-Shawn’s enthusiasm for this new bar is especially high.
-“I love orange!
-You should have smelled the factory this week!”

 Good things take time and effort.